matthew-rollitt/ProcessingWorshop/README.md

 Please download the first PDE to start the exercise [Hello world](/Exercises/Hello_world/Hello_world.pde)

-What we are after
+What we are after:

 ![alt text](/Exercises/Images/exercise1.png)

-End with an example of getting some data out of the system or using it for a little demo
+This demo is designed to get you comfortable with processing and how to draw a basic shape on the screen.
+This is the hello world of processing

 # Exercise 2: Drawing with for loops

 For the second example we are just going to introduce you to processing and do a quick exercise to introduce you to programming.

+For more information and more help view the [Getting started with procressing](https://processing.org/tutorials/gettingstarted/) web page

 Please download to start the exercise [Loops](/Exercises/Loops/Loops.pde)